MhmRhm/SeeMake/README.md

 executables with one command.
 - **CMake Config Files**: Generates CMake config files so others can easily link against your project.
-- **Cross-Platform Support**: All that on both Windows and Linux!
+- **Cross-Platform Support**: All that on Windows, Linux and macOS!
-(Dynamic checks for Windows are still a work in progress)
+(Dynamic checks for Windows and macOS are still a work in progress)

 This work is based on material from
 [Modern CMake for C++](https://github.com/PacktPublishing/Modern-CMake-for-Cpp)